-Multi time frame analysis is one of the most important things one should be doing before taking any trade.
-This analysis is one of the simplest tools of technical analysis that will help you in reducing loss from your trades.
+Multi time frame analysis is one of the most important things one should do before taking any trade.
+This analysis is one of the simplest tools of technical analysis that will help you reduce loss from your trades.

-If you live in an area where there is bad weather for some days in a row then you will be able to understand the importance of knowing what the weather is going to be like if you plan an outdoor activity like any sports event, picnic, etc.
+If you live in an area where there is bad weather for some days in a row, then you will be able to understand the importance of knowing what the weather will be like if you plan an outdoor activity like any sports event, picnic, etc.

 It required beautiful sunny weather at around 4 p.m.

-So at 8 a.m., it was a beautiful sunny day with birds chirping and all.
+So at 8 a.m., it was a beautiful sunny day with birds chirping.

 But 4 p.m. was still 8 hours away.

 |What Multi Time Frame Trading you should be tracking?|